 If you are a health professional looking for an interesting and rewarding next step in your career, we would love to hear from you.

-The Volunteer Medical Officer is responsible for providing medical treatment, staff education and outreach support.
-The Volunteer Medical Officer works as part of a multidisciplinary team providing clinical and preventative healthcare services across remote health centres and aid posts.
-The patrols are conducted by boat or four-wheel drive and last up to two weeks staying in local guest houses, villages and health facilities.
-The primary focus for the ADI Medical Officer is to build the clinical capacity of rural health workers through case-based and group training whilst on patrol.
+The volunteer doctor is responsible for providing medical treatment, staff education and outreach support.
+The volunteer doctor works as part of a multidisciplinary team providing clinical and preventative healthcare services across remote health centres and aid posts.
+The patrols are conducted by boat, four-wheel drive or aircraft and last up to two weeks staying in local guest houses, villages and health facilities.
+The primary focus for the ADI doctor is to build the clinical capacity of rural health workers through case-based and group training whilst on patrol.

 In this role you’ll have the opportunity to improve the quality of health care in low resource settings while testing the limits of your own training.
-You don’t have to be an expert in tropical medicine, just the interest to operate outside of your standard practice.
+An interest in tropical medicine or rural health is an advantage.
 You’ll have the support of the local PNG health teams while on patrol and the ADI head office during your placement.

 With your help we can achieve great outcomes for our neighbours in PNG.
-Take the step to explore this career opportunity and where this adventure can take you.
+Take the step to explore this career opportunity and see where this opportunity can take you.

-The ADI Volunteer Remote Area Nurse works as part of a multidisciplinary team providing clinical and preventative healthcare services across remote health centres and aid posts in New Ireland Province or Western Province.
-The focus for the ADI RAN is to build the clinical capacity of rural health workers through case-based and group training delivering clinical care as part of a patrol team whilst on patrol.
+The ADI volunteer senior nurse works as part of a multidisciplinary team providing clinical and preventative healthcare services across remote health centres and aid posts in PNG.
+The focus for the ADI nurse is to build the clinical capacity of rural health workers through case-based and group training delivering clinical care as part of a patrol team whilst on patrol.

-Please refer to attached Job Description for details: Volunteer Remote Area Nurses
+Please refer to attached Job Description for details: Volunteer Senior Nurse

 How to Apply